Skip to main content

 • Sensing layer

-Reads acceleration and angular velocity data from the IMU.
+Reads acceleration and angular velocity data from the MPU6050 IMU and, in the final system, wheel-speed feedback from the motor encoder signals.

 • State estimation layer

-Processes raw IMU data and computes the current orientation and angular motion of the cube.
+Processes raw sensor data and computes the current orientation and angular motion of the cube.

 • Control layer

-Runs the balancing algorithm and computes correction values for each axis.
+Runs the balancing algorithm and computes correction commands for each reaction-wheel axis.

 • Actuation layer

-Sends control signals to the three reaction-wheel motors.
+Sends PWM and direction control signals to the three Nidec reaction-wheel motors.

 • Communication and tuning layer